2024 AFL Grand Final: Second quarter

 Through the first ten minutes of the second quarter, both teams scored one goal: Lohmann kicked his third goal in the 6th minute, and Robbie Fox kicked a goal from a 50m penalty in the 8th minute.

 From that point onwards, Brisbane took control of the quarter.
-Over the next five minutes, Brisbane kicked four behinds from gettable shots, before a run of six goals in only fifteen minutes: Joe Daniher kicked the first from a 30m set shot in the 16th minute; Daniher then set up the second, cleanly winning the subsequent centre bounce and kicking straight to Callum Ah Chee 40m from goal, who converted the set shot; Jarrod Berry kicked the third in the 22nd minute, after intercepting a hurried rebound and converting a 45m set shot; Eric Hipwood, kicked the fourth in the 24th minute with a banana kick from the forward pocket boundary line, after which he mimicked a memorable celebration which former Lion Jason Akermanis had done after kicking a similar goal in 2005; Ah Chee kicked the fifth in the 26th minute from a mark 15m from goal; and Logan Morris kicked the sixth in the 29th minute from a mark 20m from goal.
+Over the next five minutes, Brisbane kicked four behinds from gettable shots, before a run of six goals in only fifteen minutes: Joe Daniher kicked the first from a 30m set shot in the 16th minute; Daniher then set up the second, cleanly winning the subsequent centre bounce and kicking straight to Callum Ah Chee 40m from goal, who converted the set shot; Jarrod Berry kicked the third in the 22nd minute, after intercepting a hurried rebound and converting a 45m set shot; Eric Hipwood, kicked the fourth in the 24th minute with a drop punt kick from the forward pocket boundary line, after which he mimicked a memorable celebration which former Lion Jason Akermanis had done after kicking a similar goal in 2005; Ah Chee kicked the fifth in the 26th minute from a mark 15m from goal; and Logan Morris kicked the sixth in the 29th minute from a mark 20m from goal.
 Sydney at one stage went ten minutes without an inside-50, and at half time, Brisbane 11.7 (73) led Sydney 4.3 (27) by a commanding 46 points.

 Through the twenty-minute purple patch to end the quarter, Brisbane dominated all statistical indicators, including: disposals 55–26; contested possessions 17–8; inside-50s 13–3; and clearances 7–2.
 Will Ashcroft had six disposals during this period through the midfield, while many of Sydney's midfield leaders had none.